super-turbo-society/turbo-demos/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue in this repository.
+If you encounter any issues or have questions, please [open an issue](https://github.com/super-turbo-society/turbo-demos/issues) in this repository.

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to submit your game.